DawievLill/DawievLill/README.md

 - Programming.
 Primarily in `Julia`, `Python` and `R`.
 - Computational methods for dynamic general equilibrium models.
+- Continous-time heterogeneous agent modelling.
 - Functional analysis and measure theory.
-- Scientific machine learning.
+- Deep learning and scientific machine learning.
 - Cloud computing (`GCP` and `AWS`).
-- Continous-time heterogeneous agent modelling.

 You are free to use the code for my courses in any way you wish.
 I have borrowed from so many people that I feel it is only fitting to make things freely available.
 Most of the notes are a work in progress.
 I try to learn as I put notes together, so there might be mistakes.